-The platform supports the option to create web and HTTP services in applications and work with external web and HTTP services.
+The platform supports creating web and HTTP services in applications and working with external web and HTTP services.
 External systems can access 1C application data via the OData protocol.

-The mechanism of distributed information databases allows you to quickly create geographically distributed systems on the platform.
+The mechanism of distributed information databases allows you to create geographically distributed systems on the platform quickly.

-The universal mechanism of data exchange allows you to organize interaction with various information systems, including those not implemented on the 1C platform.
+The universal data exchange mechanism allows you to organize the interaction with various information systems, including those not implemented on the 1C platform.

-Besides providing technical functionality, the user interface, and integration options, a solution’s architecture must allow it to develop and adapt to new conditions.
+Besides providing technical functionality, the user interface, and integration options, a solution’s architecture must develop and adapt to new conditions.
 A solution must be expandable to satisfy future business needs, such as changes to business processes and compliance with future regulatory standards.